How to Build a Home Flight Simulator in 2022: A Step-by-Step Guide

 The second most important piece of hardware will be the monitor, which will determine the quality of your view outside the virtual front window.
 In some simulator setups that you can find online or on YouTube, people sometimes use (a) projector(s) to display the world outside.
 In our experience and research, we concluded the best way to go is getting a decent high-resolution PC monitor.
 It will offer the best picture quality and gives you the most flexibility when it comes to setting up your home cockpit.

 When researching which monitors are recommended for gaming, we came up with a list of three excellent gaming monitors, all named top gaming monitors by popular tech websites and received great reviews on Amazon.
-Our top three recommendations are the Sceptre 30-inch Curved Gaming Monitor, the AOC C32G1 32 and the LG 34GL750-B 34.
+Our top three recommendations are the Sceptre 30-inch Curved Gaming Monitor, the AOC C32G1 32-inch Curved Frameless Gaming Monitor and the LG 34GL750-B 34-inch Gaming Monitor.
 As you may notice, all three monitors we listed have sizes over 30″, which is what we recommend to get the optimal simulation experience.

 Instruments and switches